tc39/proposal-pattern-matching/README.md

 ### Custom Matchers

-If the object that the variable pattern resolves to either has a `Symbol.customMatcher` property in its prototype chain, or is a function, then it is a "custom matcher".
+If the object that the variable pattern resolves to has a `Symbol.customMatcher` property in its prototype chain, then it is a "custom matcher".

-If the object has a `Symbol.customMatcher` property:
-1. If that property's value is a function, then that function is the "custom matcher function".
-2. Otherwise executing this matcher throws a TypeError.

-Otherwise, if the object is a function, it's the "custom matcher function".

 To determine whether the pattern matches or not, the custom matcher function is invoked